Re-Silvering Old Mirrors

 The alternative to re-silvering your old glass is to remove all of the silver and paint and then buy a new mirror cut to size and place it behind the old glass in the same frame.
 The old glass and the new mirror must be perfectly clean before you put them together.

 This trick does not work if:

 - The frame is not strong enough to support the extra weight and extra thickness of the additional glass.

-- Your mirror has a design engraved into the glass.
+- The glass has a design engraved into it.
 The back of the design will be reflected by the mirror behind it.